Do you charge for an initial visit?

 I need to be pre-medicated for the dentist.
 Do I need to take my medicine for the orthodontist?

 For most routine orthodontic appointments, antibiotic premedication is not necessary.
 Occasionally, certain procedures will require medication.
-We will always let you know whether to take your medicine prior to a scheduled appointment.
+We’ll always let you know whether to take your medicine prior to a scheduled appointment.

 How long does orthodontic treatment take?